naykel76/nk_jtb/readme.md

 ## Naming conventions

-Use dash-separated file and variable names.
+- Use dash-separated for scss files and variable names
+- Use camelCase for mixin files and mixin names